Thinkwise/docs/docs/kb/exchange.md

 ####  Monitoring

 The Exchange Connector can be monitored with Telnet.
-To do this, set up a connection with the Exchange Connector server, to the port specified at installation or in the configuration file:
+To do this, set up a connection with the Exchange Connector server to the port specified at installation or in the configuration file:

 ![1539086983584](../assets/1539086983584.png)
 *Setup a Telnet connection*